valtech-ch/go-file-server-poc/README.md

 ## Start

 1. Copy `.env.example` file as `.env`.
 Replace the values of the file.
 These are currently hardcoded, but would be dynamically returned by the lookup service.
+    - FILEURLS: The go service wasn't able to respond to all requests, due to the fact that the file server returned 503 (unavailable).
+The current solution is to pass in multiple URLs - each being served by a different file server.
+The file-service itself then picks randomly between one of the passed in URLs.
 2.  `docker build -t file-service --platform linux/amd64 .`
 3.  `docker run -e PORT=3000 -p 3000:3000 file-service`